What is a consolidated interim storage facility?

-We take our transportation responsibilities seriously.
+Transportation of used nuclear fuel is highly regulated.
 The transport cask is specifically engineered to comply with strict regulations to securely and safely transport this type of used nuclear fuel without harming the public or the transport employees.
-Radiation exposure is measured in millirem (mrem), and radiation levels are easily measured to the most miniscule amount.
-Our monitoring procedures during transport ensure we meet all of our safety and security requirements.
+Radiation exposure is measured in millirem (mrem), and radiation levels are easily measurable.
+Monitoring during transport ensures all safety and security requirements are met.

-Background sources of naturally occurring radiation is significantly higher contributors to the dose an individual would receive from one of the containers.
+Background sources of naturally occurring radiation are significantly higher contributors to an individual’s annual dose than any they would receive from one of the containers.
 NRC regulations maintain strict limits for CISF workers and any visiting members of the public.
 The onsite doses and dose rates on site and around the Storage Overpacks are well within these limits.

 What will the security be like?

-As with the existing multiple storage sites at operating and shutdown U.S. nuclear energy facilities, security will be very strict, comprehensive, and proactive with training and armaments.
-The massive reinforced concrete storage modules with bolted shut enclosures are themselves a substantial security barrier, and can withstand an aircraft impact without compromising the internal canisters’ sealed integrity and isolation of the radioactive material from the environment.
+As with the existing multiple storage sites at operating and shutdown U.S. nuclear energy facilities, security will be highly regulated, comprehensive, and proactive with training and defensive measures.
+The massive reinforced concrete storage modules with bolted shut enclosures are themselves a substantial security barrier.
 The canister with welded stainless steel double lids cannot be easily extracted without specialized equipment, and even that process requires a few hours.